simasR/salesforce-gha/guides/Salesforce-gha-IntelliJ.md

 - Next to **"Project location"** click the three dots "..."
 - Select root folder of your GitHub repository, in this example select folder **"salesforce-gha"**
 - Click Finish

+#### Embed bash terminal within your IntelliJ
+- Go File -> Settings
+- Select Tools -> Terminal
+  - Shell path: Find bash.exe (Mine got installed by default here: C:\Program Files\Git\bin\bash.exe)
+  - Tab Name: Bash
+- At the bottom of IntelliJ click Terminal
+  - If Terminal is not bash, close it and start a new terminal session

 Now we have your project connected to both Git and Salesforce!